 Here are some quick definitions so that you understand what these pin formats mean

-Story pins – tells a story of the idea you’re trying to market on Pinterest.
-These can be how-to posts, recipes, a list of useful resources in action.
-At the time of this post, story pins do not link out to your website and can only be used to grow your engagement and followers.
-Get enough engagement and story pins might help your other pins perform better – this is an idea we’re testing for our clients and isn’t a sure thing but it might be good to keep in mind as your account grows.
+Idea pins – tells a story of the idea you’re trying to market on Pinterest.
+These can be how-to posts, recipes, or a list of useful resources in action.
+At the time of this post, idea pins do not link out to your website and can only be used to grow your engagement and followers.
+Getting enough engagement and idea pins might help your other pins perform better – this is an idea we’re testing for our clients and isn’t a sure thing but it might be good to keep in mind as your account grows.

 Video pins – video is becoming even more popular on Pinterest and might very well represent the future (I think I’ve heard video is the future for my entire 10 years running an online business, haha!) so creating video pins that tell the story of your content is just plain smart to include in your Pinterest image strategy.

 Carousel pins – have products?
 Carousel pins are perfect for showcasing what your product does with images that show it in action.
 Or if you have a product that has different colors, you can let the Pinterest user see them.